Skip To Main Content

 Budget Development FY2026

-The FY2026 budget development cycle began in November 2025 and will conclude in April 2026, an earlier timeline than past years when the budget development process extended into June.
-Each School Board meeting will feature a budget development report, which will be added to this website each month following the meeting.
+The budget cycle begins with School Board members identifying priorities for the upcoming fiscal year.
+The FY2026 (2025-26 school year) budget development cycle began in November 2024 and will conclude in April 2025, an earlier timeline than past years when the budget development process extended into June.
+Each School Board meeting during the cycle has featured a budget development report, added to this website each month following the meeting.
+You will find both PDF reports and video clips of the budget presentations for the current cycle and, the FY2026 budget.

 We encourage the community to follow this process as it includes some unique challenges for the District this year, including the adoption of the full Senior Exemption and the implications of the Homestead Exemption (House Bill 581).